pip-services/pip-services-docs/content/en/net/commons/random/random_text.md

 ### Description

 The RandomText class allows you to generate different types of random texts.
-The options included are colors, names, nouns, adjectives, verbs, phrases, full names, words, phone numbers, email addresses, and texts.
+The includedoptions are colors, names, nouns, adjectives, verbs, phrases, full names, words, phone numbers, email addresses, and texts.

 ### Static methods